pilotmoon/dotfiles/README.md

 * Set up dotfiles repo:
   * Move `.zshrc` to `.dotfiles/zshrc`.
   * Set up symlink with `ln -s ~/.dotfiles/zshrc ~/.zshrc` (using full paths).
+  * Add dotbot submodule with `git submodule add https://github.com/anishathalye/dotbot`.
+  * Follow other manual install instructions for dotbot.
+  * Copy in `install.conf.yaml` from example; edit to do a few minimal tasks & test with `./install`.